43081j/eslint-plugin-lit/docs/rules/no-template-arrow.md

-# Disallows `.bind` in templates (no-template-bind)
+# Disallows arrow functions in templates (no-template-arrow)

-Binding functions inside templates will result in them being created every time a render occurs, resulting in performance loss.
+Passing inline functions into templates will result in them being created every time a render occurs, resulting in performance loss.